Ortizan Solossa

-Ortizan Solossa (born 28 October 1977 in Sorong, Irian Jaya) is a retired Indonesian footballer.
+Ortizan Solossa (born 28 October 1977 in Sorong, Irian Jaya) is an Indonesian former footballer.

 Club career

 Leaving Persipura Jayapura and his homeland Papua in 1999, Ortizan played for PSM Makassar, where he scored in the 2004 AFC Champions League, Persija Jakarta, where he met his brother Boaz in the 2005 Liga Indonesia final (Persija lost 3–2 to Boaz's Persipura) and Arema Malang before coming back to Persipura and finally ending his career at Persiram Raja Ampat.

 Ortizan obtained a Bachelor of Economics at Cenderawasih University in 2013.